Medical student fitness to practise

 - Medical schools should consider fitness to practise procedures for a student with a health condition (including addiction) in the following circumstances.

 - Where there are significant concerns about the student's fitness to practise or about patient safety.
-For example, if a student's ill health appears to be uncontrolled or where there is evidence that the student is not following treatment or advice.
+For example, if a student's health condition appears to be uncontrolled or where there is evidence that the student is not following treatment or advice.

 - Where there is a significant risk of relapse or loss of insight, which may be characteristic of a condition, for example addiction or certain mental health conditions.